zac-heisey/murray-lampert/_posts/2019-10-18-infographic-visual-guide-to-the-design-build-process.md

 ---
+layout: blocks
 title: INFOGRAPHIC - A Visual Guide to the Design-Build Process
 date: 2019-10-18 00:00:01 Z
 categories:
 - Design-Build
 - Infographics
-featured-image: "/v1549476481/murray-lampert/misc/mldbr-homepage-hero.jpg"
-excerpt: Murray Lampert specializes in the design-build process for home remodeling projects.
+description: Murray Lampert specializes in the design-build process for home remodeling projects.
 Design-build helps control costs, maintain timelines, and streamline remodeling projects.
-author: Gregg Cantor
-layout: post

 ---

 Before starting a home remodeling project, it's important to understand the different types of project delivery methods that are used by contractors and remodeling firms to execute construction projects.
 The three primary methods used in residential building and home improvement projects are: